 Community Thoughts: RA Flares and Other Illnesses

 What came first: the chicken or the egg?
-While the answer to this age-old question cannot be answered, our Facebook community helped us share their own experiences of which comes first for them – the flu/other illnesses or flares.
+While the answer to this age-old question cannot be answered, our Facebook community helped us by sharing their own experiences of which comes first for them – the flu/other illnesses or flares.
 For many people living with RA, other illnesses or flu like symptoms might trigger flares…or is it the flare that leads them to be more susceptible to catch the flu or other illnesses?

 We asked our Facebook community: “RA flares and other illnesses seem to go hand in hand for many.
 What comes first for you?”

 Do illnesses/infections trigger RA flares?